Make the most of your next trip to the Maritimes with this awesome guide to the best things to do in Halifax, Canada!

 Instead, its shaved spit-roasted beef with a sweet yet garlicky sauce.
 Perfect hangover food!

-One of the top-rated restaurants in Halifax, Edna is sure to offer up tasty Canadian fare with great ambience.
+One of the top-rated restaurants in Halifax Nova Scotia, Edna is sure to offer up tasty Canadian fare with great ambiance.
 Try some local seafood like the steamed mussels or seared scallops.

 If you’re not in the mood for seafood, their pork chops come highly recommended!
 Pair the meal with a delicious cocktail or beer and your tastebuds will definitely be delighted.